khannatanmai/apertium-anaphora/Progress.md

 * Read the Documentation fully
 * Went through code for apertium core (pretransfer, transfer, tagger, etc.)
+* Flowchart of the proposed system

-== Work Plan ==
+== Ongoing Work ==

-'''Community Bonding Period''' (May 6 - May 27)
 * Understand the Apertium pipeline fully
 * Modify and Understand individual files
 * Get familiar with the files that I need to modify
-* Formalise the problem, limit the scope of anaphora resolution (To Anaphora needed for MT)
-* Flowchart of the proposed system
 * Write Pseudocode for identifying Salience Factors
 * '''Study the EuroParl corpus''' and see which anaphors the method will be able to resolve on paper
 * Explore Constraint Grammar and use it if it proves to be beneficial

+== Work Plan ==

+'''Community Bonding Period''' (May 6 - May 27)

+* Formalise the problem, limit the scope of anaphora resolution (To Anaphora needed for MT)

 '''Week 1''' (May 27)
 * Automatic Annotation of anaphora for evaluation (EuroParl Corpus)